Sedgemoor District Council elections

-Sedgemoor District Council is the local authority for the district of Sedgemoor in Somerset, England.
-The council is elected every four years.
-Since the last boundary changes in 1999, 50 councillors have been elected from 25 wards.
+Sedgemoor District Council was the local authority for the district of Sedgemoor in Somerset, England.
+The council was elected every four years.
+Since the last boundary changes in 1999, 50 councillors were elected from 25 wards.

+The council was abolished on 1 April 2023, when it was replaced by Somerset Council, a unitary authority.

 Political control

 Since the foundation of the council in 1973 political control of the council has been held by the following parties:

 Leadership

-The leader of the council since 2005 has been:
+The leader of the council from 2005 until the council's abolition in 2023 was: